-AP Environmental Science Test Grade Calculator
+AP Environmental Science Score Calculator

 Calculate your predicted AP exam scores instantly.
 Enter your multiple choice and free response scores to see your result.

-60% of total score
+60% of the total score

 80

-40% of total score
+40% of the total score

-Total points earned (out of 30) across 3 questions
+30 total points across 3 questions

 30